Students and Learning

 When can I begin the IECP program, and how long can I study?

 The fall and spring semesters correspond with the University Calendar.
-Students can start their courses at the beginning of any semester.
-With the current set of available courses, most students can complete the IECP within two semesters.
+Students can start their courses at the beginning of any term.
+With the current set of available courses, most students can complete the IECP within two semesters (four terms).

 When is the application deadline?